isomerpages/mlaw-sap/Resources/information-notes/_posts/2022-10-27-post-Information Note on General Sentencing Principles.md

 image: ""
 variant: tiptap
 ---
-The Information Note on General Sentencing Principles provides an overview of sentencing principles in Singapore, including the sentencing process, the types of sentences which the courts can impose, and the principles which guide the courts in deciding on an appropriate sentence.

-The Information Note on General Sentencing Principles is accessible [here](/files/Information%20Notes/Information%20Note%20on%20General%20Sentencing%20Principles.pdf).
+<p>The Information Note on General Sentencing Principles provides an overview of sentencing principles in Singapore, including the sentencing process, the types of sentences which the courts can impose, and the principles which guide the courts in deciding on an appropriate sentence.</p><p><a href="/files/Information Notes/Information Note on General Sentencing Principles.pdf" rel="noopener noreferrer nofollow" target="_blank">The Information Note on General Sentencing Principles is accessible here.</a></p>